Geometric Complexity Theory IV: nonstandard quantum group for the Kronecker problem: The nonstandard coordinate algebra

-When $\dim(V)=\dim(W)$, these coincide with the defining relations (\ref{eqredclassical}) for the standard quantum matrix space $M_q(V)$ after the change of variables $x_{ij}\rightarrow u_{ij}$.
-In other words, $\xsym \cong M_q(V)$.
-In this case, the ambiguities in this reduction system can be resolved just as in the case of the reduction system for ${\cal O}(M_q(V))$ \cite{nym,artin}; cf. Section~\ref{squantum}.
-This is also so when $\dim(V) \not = \dim(W)$.
-Hence the result follows from the diamond lemma \cite{klimyk}.
+When $\dv=\dw$, these coincide with the defining relations \eqref{eqredclassical} for the standard quantum matrix space $M_q(V)$ after the change of variables $\bx_\vw{i}{j} \mapsto u^j_i $.
+In this case, the ambiguities in this reduction system can be resolved just as in the case of the reduction system for $\O(M_q(V))$ \cite{nym,artin} (see \textsection\ref{ss standard reduction system}).
+This is also so when $\dv \not = \dw$.
+Hence the result follows from the diamond lemma \cite{KS}.

-(2) The relations (\ref{eqwedgedef}) can be reformulated in the form of the following reduction system:
+(2) The relations \eqref{eqp+} (in the two-row case this means setting the elements in \eqref{eqsymdef2} to 0) can be reformulated in the form of the following reduction system:

 Ambiguities in this reduction system can also be resolved just as in (1); we omit the details.
-So the result again follows from the diamond lemma \cite{klimyk}.
+So the result again follows from the diamond lemma \cite{KS}. \end{proof}